Xornotor/RPi-Axia-Tally-Controller/README.md

-# Raspberry Pi iQx Tally Controller
+# Raspberry Pi Axia Tally Controller

-Work in progress.
+Multithreaded application which connects to Axia consoles and reads ON/OFF state changes to control tally (Raspberry Pi GPIO's).